 Replicating to the Public Cloud

-Enterprises will usually have the separate infrastructure for production systems and non-production development environments.
+Enterprises will usually have separate infrastructure for production systems and non-production development environments.
 For example, in the hybrid-cloud model, on-premise data centers are used to allow the company maximum ownership of these systems, while the public cloud is leveraged by development and automated testing teams to accelerate software development.

 Delphix Engine Deployed in the Public Cloud